ClubRobotInsat/ElectroniqueCdF2024/PCBDesigns/DesignFiles/Anomaly_Reports/Anomalies_All.md

 ## Motor Driver V1.0:

-- Encoder footprint has too narrow holes
+- Encoder footprint has too narrow holes (Corrected in version V1.1 of the Motor driver board)
-- Better silkscreen options to consider (such as the +12V pin vs GND pins)
+- Better silkscreen options to consider, such as the +12V pin vs GND pins

 ## Primary power supply card V1.0: